Summer Student Programming

 • Additional Details

 During this day-long workshop, students will explore the world of telescopes and learn how they work, including a visit to Dyer’s historic Seyfert Telescope.
 Students will then learn about the Hubble Space Telescope and build a 1/12 scale model.
 To make the models extra realistic, students will be introduced to the world of micro-electronics and programming and will incorporate their own electronic components (including microcontrollers, motors, solar panels, transceivers, and cameras) into the Hubble models.
-To further inspire, students will receive their own Arduino microcontroller kit to to take home to continue creating their own projects with the skills they learn in the workshop.

 Registration